Designing a car rental app

 Testing revealed that a vague progress bar created a perception that the booking process was longer than it actually was, leading to minor user fatigue.

-My Approach: I increased the scale of the step indicator to improve visual prominence and transitioned from a simple line to numbered stages.
+I increased the scale of the step indicator to improve visual prominence and transitioned from a simple line to numbered stages.
 This change gives users a clear mental map of the journey, letting them know exactly where they are and how many steps remain, which significantly reduces the "perceived length" of the checkout process.

 Booking Summary: The Verification Safety Net